monyhar/monyhar/monyhar/docs/memory/android_dev_tips.md

 ```

-Select chromium as the system debug app to pick up flags!:
+Select monyhar as the system debug app to pick up flags!:
    * Go to the `Developer Options` in Android Settings
    * Find the `Select debug app` option.
    * Select Chromium (after your first install)